What is the Border Watch Line?

 Will callers get a reward for giving information?

 As a general rule, the CBSA does not offer cash rewards to callers for providing information.
-However, in rare cases, and under highly regulated circumstances, the CBSA may provide a cash reward to individuals who provide information.

 If you receive false information, could this lead to unnecessary searches or detentions when someone is crossing the border?